auth-global/self-documenting-cryptography/design-documents/g3pb2.md

                  "G3Pb2 charlie" + keyB + bcryptOutput +
                  keyC + ContextTags + "SEED" + DomainTag)

-The inclusion of the continuation control key ("keyC") allows for some or all of the bcrypt key-stretching computation to be outsourced to another semi-trusted device while retaining exclusive control over the final seed.
+The inclusion of the continuation control key `keyC` allows for some or all of the bcrypt key-stretching computation to be outsourced to another semi-trusted device while retaining exclusive control over the final seed.